-'''

-#define MATHLIB_STANDALONE

-#include <Rmath.h>
+#define MATHLIB\STANDALONE #include <Rmath.h>

-'''

 A little care is needed to use the random-number routines.
-You will need to supply the uniform random number generator or use the one supplied (and with a dynamic library or DLL you will have to use the one supplied, which is the Marsaglia-multicarry with an entry points set_seed(unsigned int, unsigned int)
+You will need to supply the uniform random number generator double unif\rand(void)

+or use the one supplied (and with a dynamic library or DLL you will have to use the one supplied, which is the Marsaglia-multicarry with an entry points to set its seeds and to read the seeds).

 '''

-double unif_rand(void)
+set_seed(unsigned int, unsigned int)

 '''